aalexlu/content/ACurrent/Sociolinguistics/2 Language and Varieties, Standard and Nonstandard.md

 	- "…tell a woman what they can or can't do with their own bodies."
 - Singular *they* with known referents (e.g., gender non-binary) is a newer development; met with a ton of resistance from, among others, purists who care about “grammar”
 	- "John and Sue went out for pasta.
 John loved his spaghetti, but Sue hated their fettucini."
+## Why does SLI persist?
+- "circle of intimidation"

 ## "Grammar"
 Linguists: The rules that govern language structures (syntax and beyond), which children acquire in their early years